 As your therapist

 Hey!
 My name is Rosa Hwang.
-Thanks for dropping by.

-I want to take a second to introduce myself here so you can get a
+I want to take a second to introduce myself here so you can get a good idea of who I am as a person and as a therapist.

 I’ve been developing my skills as a therapist in a lot of different settings over the last 7 years: inpatient psychiatric care, outpatient hospital clinics, community health, juvenile justice system, outpatient telehealth, and most recently inpatient/residential and partial hospitalization levels of care at an eating disorder hospital in Texas.
 Every experience in my journey has informed my practice and my clinical techniques.
 Two important factors of my approach include humor and directness.